uphilgood/newsfeed/assignment/ASSIGNMENT.md

 The design for each news item should be as below, try to match the design as closely as possible.

+NOTE: The comments icons is included under src/assets.

 <img src="card-mock.png">

 #### Part 2: Implement search